nordeck/matrix-neoboard/.changeset/silver-coats-send.md

 '@nordeck/matrix-neoboard-widget': patch
 ---

-Improve performance when the element is moved or resized on the large board
+Improve performance when the element is moved or resized